 How To Prevent Your Cats From Getting Tapeworms

 To prevent our cats from getting tapeworms, keep them up-to-date on flea prevention medications and away from rodents and rotting garbage.
 Clean your home thoroughly after treating your cat for tapeworms to help prevent reinfection.
 Vacuuming your home and cleaning their bedding or favorite spots will help clear your house of tapeworm segments and potentially even fleas.
-Be sure to rid your home of fleas, or the tapeworm cycle might start over.
+I recommend vacuuming multiple times.
+Be sure to rid your home of fleas, or the tapeworm cycle will likely start over.

 How Long Does It Take for Tapeworm Medicine to Work in Cats?

 Luckily, tapeworm medication works quickly, and only requires two doses.
-The first initial dose starts working to breakdown the adult tapeworm so that your cat can pass it in its stool; often within 24 hours it will be passed in your cat’s feces.
+Many people on a budget want to know how to get rid of tapeworms in cats without going to the vet, and this is how.
+The first initial dose of tapeworm dewormer starts working to breakdown the adult tapeworm so that your cat can pass it in its stool; often within 24 hours it will be passed in your cat’s feces.
 The second dose needs to be taken 2-4 weeks later to ensure that all of the tapeworm was passed and that any tapeworms that were in the larval stage during the first dose are killed off.
-You can get rid of tapeworms in cats without going to the vet by using dewormer and treating your cat (and other pets and home) for fleas.
+I always recommend that you take your pets to a veterinarian, but if you cannot afford it, you can get rid of tapeworms in cats without going to the vet by correctly using dewormer (that is specified for tapeworms) and treating your cat (and other pets and home) for fleas.
 Continue to treat your pets for fleas to ensure that infected fleas (hosts to tapeworms) cannot infect your pets again in the future.